yuri-panchul/basics-graphics-music/misc/caravel/2025_01_15_the_state_of_caravel.md

 └─────────────────────┴────────┴───────────────┴───────────────┴────────────┴────────┴─────────┘
 ```

 ## Appendix E.1.
-Error on Lubuntu when running `make create-spef-mapping`
+Error on Lubuntu when running `make create-spef-mapping` for full Caravel

 ```
 docker run \